meilisearch/specifications/text/0029-json-lines-indexation.md

 We want to provide our users with an always improved usage experience.
 Currently, the engine only accepts JSON format as a data source.
 We want to give users the possibility of another simple file format to use.
 Thus, give them more versatility at the data source choices for the indexation step.

-Writing performance is also considered as a motivation since JSON Lines parsing is less CPU and memory intensive than parsing JSON because every new lines represent a separate entry, making the JSON Lines file streamable.
+Writing performance is also considered as a motivation since JSON Lines file parsing is less CPU and memory intensive than parsing standard JSON because every new lines represent a separate entry, making the JSON Lines file streamable.
 Thus, more suited for indexing a consequent data set.

 ### Explanation
 ### Impact on documentation